-- 10.131 The draft OAMP must include robust scientific evidence (e.g. published research, pilot studies, previously successful projects/programs) to demonstrate the success of proposed measures to create, revegetate, regenerate and/or improve habitat (e.g. tree planting, nest boxes, artificial hollows) in the proposed offset area/s for a listed threatened species or ecological community, or a listed migratory species. - 10.132 Specific, committal and measurable environmental outcomes which detail the nature of the conservation gain to be achieved for relevant MNES, including the creation, restoration, and revegetation of habitat in the proposed offset area/s. - 10.133 Details, with supporting evidence, to demonstrate how the environmental offset/s compensate for residual significant impacts of the proposed action on relevant MNES, and/or their habitat, in accordance with the principles of the Offsets Policy and all requirements of the Offsets Assessment Guide including: - (a) time over which loss is averted (max.
-20 years) - (b) time until ecological benefit - (c) risk of loss (%) without offset - (d) risk of loss (%) with offset - (e) confidence in result (%). - 10.134 A description of the offset area/s, including location, size, condition, environmental values present and surrounding land uses. - 10.135 Baseline data and other supporting evidence that documents the presence of the relevant MNES, and the quality of their habitat within the offset area/s. - 10.136 An assessment of the site habitat quality for the offset area/s.
+- 10.121 Supporting evidence must be included in the draft OAMP to justify how proposed management action/s are additional to the existing requirements of the landholder in managing their land (e.g. weed and pest management requirements under the Queensland Biosecurity Act 1994, existing grazing regimes, etc.) as required by the EPBC Act Offsets Policy. - 10.122 The draft OAMP must include robust scientific evidence (e.g. published research, pilot studies, previously successful projects/programs) to demonstrate the success of proposed measures to create, revegetate, regenerate and/or improve habitat (e.g. tree planting, nest boxes, artificial hollows) in the proposed offset area/s for a listed threatened species or ecological community, or a listed migratory species. - 10.123 Specific, committal and measurable environmental outcomes which detail the nature of the conservation gain to be achieved for relevant MNES, including the creation, restoration, and revegetation of habitat in the proposed offset area/s. - 10.124 Details, with supporting evidence, to demonstrate how the environmental offset/s compensate for residual significant impacts of the proposed action on relevant MNES, and/or their habitat, in accordance with the principles of the Offsets Policy and all requirements of the Offsets Assessment Guide including: - time over which loss is averted (max.
+20 years) (a) - time until ecological benefit (b) - risk of loss (%) without offset (c) - risk of loss (%) with offset (d) - confidence in result (%). - 10.125 A description of the offset area/s, including location, size, condition, environmental values present and surrounding land uses. - 10.126 Baseline data and other supporting evidence that documents the presence of the relevant MNES, and the quality of their habitat within the offset area/s. - 10.127 An assessment of the site habitat quality for the offset area/s.
 The DCCEEW does not mandate the use of any specific method for deriving Habitat Quality scores for the Offset Assessment Guide (calculator).
-The important factor is that both impact and offset sites are assessed using the same approach/scoring mechanism, that the method is suitable and targeted for each species/community, and that the resulting offset proposed is in line with the core principles of the EPBC Act Environmental Offset Policy (2012). - 10.137 Details of how the offset area/s will provide connectivity with other habitats and biodiversity corridors and/or will contribute to a larger strategic offset for the relevant MNES. - 10.138 Maps and shapefiles to clearly define the location and boundaries of the offset area/s, accompanied by the offset attributes (e.g. physical address of the offset area/s, coordinates of the boundary points in decimal degrees, the relevant MNES that the environmental offset/s compensates for, and the size of the environmental offset/s in hectares). - 10.139 Specific offset completion criteria derived from the site habitat quality to demonstrate the improvement in the quality of habitat in the offset area/s over a 20-year period. - 10.140 Details of the management actions, and timeframes for implementation, to be carried out to meet the offset completion criteria. - 10.141 Interim milestones that set targets at 5-yearly intervals for progress towards achieving the offset completion criteria. - 10.142 Details of the nature, timing, and frequency of monitoring to inform progress against achieving the 5-yearly interim milestones (the frequency of monitoring must be sufficient to track progress towards each set of milestones, and sufficient to determine whether the offset area/s are likely to achieve those milestones in adequate time to implement all necessary corrective actions).
+The important factor is that both impact and offset sites are assessed using the same approach/scoring mechanism, that the method is suitable and targeted for each species/community, and that the resulting offset proposed is in line with the core principles of the EPBC Act Environmental Offset Policy (2012).